 The prevalence of malaria among age groups was highest in age group 4-5 years (40.63%) and lowest in age group 1-2 years (19.05%).
 There was no significant difference in the prevalence of malaria among males (25.64%) and females (25.41%).
 This is similar in the study by [19].
 This similarity suggests that males and females are equally susceptible to malaria development.
 A significant difference among gender was observed [20].

 In this study, caregivers were asked questions to ascertain their knowledge of causes and symptoms of malaria.
 Majority (53%) identified mosquito bite as the cause of malaria while others associated walking under the sun, eating too much oil and sleeping close to an infected person as causes of malaria.
 This finding is similar to that of Atting et al., 2021.
-Other findings shower a higher percentage of knowledge of the cause of malaria [5].
+Other findings showed a higher percentage of knowledge of the cause of malaria [5].
 Many of the caregivers (49%) also identified fever as the common symptom of malaria.
 Others identified vomiting, cold and catarrh, headache, body joints and pains.
 Most caregivers (51%), would buy malaria medicine as first action taken when malaria is suspected.
 Treatment seeking behaviour of most caregivers has been shown to be related to cost and cultural belief [5,9,21].
 Some caregivers (16%) resorted to the use of herbs.
 Majority of caregivers (63%) used ACTs in the treatment for malaria.

 Majority (75%) of the caregivers owned a bed net which they were given at the health facility (69%) or by someone (23%), only a few (16%) bought their bed nets.
 This finding is in agreement with the findings [5,18,21] that most caregivers of under-fives have bed nets.
 This can be attributed to aggressive distribution of insecticide treated bed nets (ITNs) through support organizations to combat malaria.
 This bed nets are distributed without any charges in health centers and around the communities.
 This has increased bed net ownership in different parts of the country.